nottrobin/docs/src/en/charms-offline-deploying.md

 juju model-config -m mymodel default-series=trusty
 ```

-!!!
-Note:
+[note]
 Charms hosted on the Charm Store always have an implied series.
+[/note]

 See the [Deploying applications][charms-deploying] page for a comprehensive
 treatment of the `juju deploy` command and [Configuring models][models-config]